qtproject/pyside-pyside-setup/examples/widgets/rhi/simplerhiwidget/doc/simplerhiwidget.rst

-.. _rhi-widget-example:

 Simple RHI Widget Example
 =========================

 Shows how to render a triangle using ``QRhi``, Qt's 3D API and shading language abstraction layer.

-This example is, in many ways, the counterpart of the :ref:`rhi-window-example` in the QWidget world.
+This example is, in many ways, the counterpart of the :ref:`example_gui_rhiwindow` in the QWidget world.
 The ``QRhiWidget`` subclass in this applications renders a single triangle, using a simple graphics pipeline with basic vertex and fragment shaders.
 Unlike the plain ``QWindow``-based application, this example